-Formatting and presenting your assignments correctly is important because many assignments include marks for presentation.
+Formatting and presenting your assessments correctly is important because many include marks for presentation.

 This may include marks for things such as: